 What does it mean to grasp and enjoy God’s love?

 Would you like to know more about God’s love?
-If so, check out these two online Bible studies that will help you look a little deeper into this wonderful topic:
+If so, check out this online Bible study:

 Should you stop trying to love others until you love yourself (or until you feel love for yourself)?
 Why or why not?